Buddhist councils: First Buddhist council

 A mural depicting the first Buddhist Council near Rajagaha, Nava.
 Jetavana temple, Nava Jetavana Park, Shravasti, Uttar Pradesh.

 All six of the surviving Vinaya sources of various early Buddhist schools contain accounts, in whole or in part, of the first and second councils.
-The story of the First Council seems to be a continuation of the story of the Buddha's final days and death told in the Mahaparinibbana Sutta and its equivalents in the Agamas.
+The story of the First Council seems to be a continuation of the story of the Buddha's final days and death told in the Mahāparinibbāna Sutta and its equivalents in the Agamas.
 Based on correlations and continuity between these two texts, Louis Finot concluded that they had originated from a single narrative that was later split between the Sutta Pitaka and Vinaya Pitaka.
 In most schools, the account of the First Council is located at the end of the Skandhaka section of the Vinaya but before any appendices.

 The first Buddhist council is traditionally said to have been held just after Buddha's final nirvana, and presided over by Mahākāśyapa, one of his most senior disciples, at a cave near Rājagṛha (today's Rajgir) with the support of king Ajatashatru.
 Its objective was to preserve the Buddha's sayings (suttas) and the monastic discipline or rules (Vinaya).
 The Suttas were recited by Ananda, and the Vinaya was recited by Upali.
 Even though the Buddha had said that the Sangha could abolish the minor rules after his passing, the council made the unanimous decision to keep all the rules intact.
-According to Charles Prebish, almost all scholars have questioned the historicity of this first council.
+The traditional notion that the whole of the Suttas and Vinayas as we know them today were recited during this council is likely to be an exaggeration.

+It is in fact not clear to whom this traditional notion should be attributed.
+For example, the Pāli commentarial tradition unambiguously recognizes that the Bakkula Sutta (MN 124) was only included in the Pāli discourse collections at the second saṅgīti.
+The case is fairly obvious, as the protagonist of this discourse mentions that he has been a monk for eighty years.
+This obviously exceeds the forty years of the Buddha’s teaching activities, making it inescapable that the discourse could only have been spoken forty years after the Buddha’s funeral, or still later than that.
+The allocation of this discourse to the second saṅgīti by the Pāli commentaries in this respect shows that the notion that the whole of the suttas as we know them today were recited during the first saṅgīti conflicts with the position adopted by Theravāda exegesis.